KGRAVAL/lrn_pythn/README.md

 # lrn_pythn
-This directory consist to the projects under the use of python learning cncepts
+This directory consist to the projects under the use of python learning concepts